openconnectivityfoundation/raml2doc/README.md

 pip install jsonschema
 https://pypi.python.org/pypi/jsonschema
 using version 2.5.1

+~~
-note that it might that you have to install an missing dependency package "functools32" when using python 2.7. this can be installed with: pip install functools32
+note that it might that you have to install an missing dependency package "functools32" when using python 2.7. this can be installed with: pip install functools32~~

-# commandline

-C:\Python27\python.exe  raml2doc.py <<raml.file>>

-note that the resource should NOT have leading slash
-example: /airqualityURI
-input: airqualityURI

 ## Usage

 usage: raml2doc.py [-h]
 (see current version for all options)

 start tool:

 C:\Python27\python.exe  raml2doc.py <args>

+note that the resource should NOT have leading slash
+example: /airqualityURI
+input: airqualityURI

 # how it works - word document generation
 generating documentation: